-Dengue 3in1 rapid test is an in-vitro immunochromatographic, one step assay designed for the qualitative determination of dengue virus NS1 antigen in human serum, plasma or whole blood for the diagnosis of early acute dengue infection and for the qualitative and differential detection of IaG and IaM antibodies to dengue virus in human serum, plasma or whole blood.
-Part of this test device contains a membrane strip, which is pre-coated with anti-dengue NS1 Ag capture on test band region.
+Dengue NS1 Ag rapid test is an in-vitro immunochromatographic, one step assay designed for the qualitative determination of dengue virus NS1 antigen in human serum, plasma or whole blood for the diagnosis of early acute dengue infection.
+This test device contains a membrane strip, which is pre-coated with anti-dengue NS1 Ag capture on test band region.
 The anti-dengue NS1 Ag-colloidal gold conjugate and serum, plasma or whole blood sample move along the membrane chromatographically to the test region and forms a visible line as the antibody-antigen-antibody gold particle complex forms.
-Other part of this test is intended for professional use as an aid in the presumptive diagnosis between primary and secondary dengue infection.
-This test provides only a preliminary test result.
-Therefore, a more specific diagnosis method must be used in order to obtain a confirmation of dengue virus infection